-The following essay topic analysis examines the University of California, Los Angeles, Anderson School of Management (UCLA / Anderson) MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the University of California, Los Angeles, Anderson School of Management (UCLA / Anderson) MBA admissions essays.
+The UCLA MBA essays are for the 2022-2023 admissions season.
 You can also review essay topic analyses for additional leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Are there any extenuating circumstances in your profile about which the Admissions Committee should be aware?
-Please use your best judgment.
+No preference is given in the evaluation process to those who choose to respond to this optional essay, so please use your best judgment: Are there any extenuating circumstances in your profile about which the Admissions committee should be aware?
 (250 words maximum)

 The narrow framing of this prompt — along with the additional suggestion that applicants exercise judgment in responding — suggests that this response will be best reserved to address glaring weaknesses or liabilities in one’s application (as opposed to offering “bonus information” about one’s candidacy).
 Applicants should keep their responses brief and to-the-point, offering explanations without making excuses and humbly bringing mitigating factors to the reader’s attention.

 Re-applicants will have a chance to account for updates to their test scores, work experience, academics, activities and anything else they deem fit within the application data form.
 If you have refined your goals, for example, you can select “other” in the data form field and address those related improvements there.
 With all of this in mind, this prompt should be reserved for extenuating circumstances that happen to fall outside of these categories.

 Clear Admit Resources